sudoer-Huatao/TriviaTime/README.md

 <img width="200" height="200" alt="1024x1024" src="https://github.com/user-attachments/assets/6fcef98d-7833-42cf-97c0-556d2ede0cca" />

 When you open TriviaTime, a notification is sent containing a trivia question and answers (all questions and answers are from the OpenTrivia database API).
-To ensure that the app functions properly, **go to System Settings>General>Login Items and Extensions and add TriviaTime as a login item**.
+If you get a message about Apple refusing to open this app, **go to System Settings>General>Login Items and Extensions and add TriviaTime as a login item**.
 It is highly recommended to do so.

 Also make sure to allow notifications for the TriviaTime app - **otherwise the app will not function properly**.

 ## Installation

+Download the .dmg file, open it, and drag the app into the Applications folder.

 > Unfortunately, I don't have an Apple Developer account yet, so when it is opened, Apple will show that it is from an unidentified developer.
 > 1. Click **OK** to close the popup.